Aschteroth/stock_indicators/README.md

 # Stock indicators *Work in Progress*

-Short script using bt and talib libraries to plot financial indicators on stocks.
+This is a project for personal use, meant to be integrated to a dscord bot later on.

+Dependencies: bt, talib

-Current features:
+Current functions:
-- Charting EMA (10,40) and signal (Buy/Sell)
+- ema_strategy(ticker); Charting EMA (10,40) and signal (Buy/Sell)
-- Charting ADX and RSI
+- adx(ticker); Charting ADX and RSI

+Input: stock ticker symbol (aplhanumeric, 5 characters)